pelias/documentation/add-search-to-a-map.md

 So far, you have referenced the necessary files, initialized Leaflet with a map container on the page, and added data to the map.
 Now, you are ready to add the Search box from the Mapzen Search plug-in.

 1. Go back to the https://mapzen.com/developers page and copy your API key to the clipboard.
 2. Inside the same `<script>` tag, start a new line after the `}).addTo(map);` line.
-Initialize a search box with the following code and your own API key substituted for the placeholder text of `search-hnopfLZ`.
+Initialize a search box with the following code and your own API key substituted for the placeholder text of `search-xxxxxx`.

     ```js
-    var geocoder = L.control.geocoder('search-hnopfLZ').addTo(map);
+    var geocoder = L.control.geocoder('search-xxxxxx').addTo(map);
     ```

-    The `search-hnopfLZ` text is the Mapzen Search API key; paste your own API key inside the single quotes.
+    The `search-xxxxxx` text is the Mapzen Search API key; paste your own API key inside the single quotes.

 3. Save your edits and refresh the browser.
 You should see a small magnifying glass icon in the left corner, near the zoom controls.